mason-bially/500locol-ecs/manuscript.md

 };
 ```

 We use a single function to both make and retrieve our component managers.
-This way users can be confident in using any type as components without concern for if it was initalized at first or not.
+This way users can be confident in using any type as components without concern for if it was initialized at first or not.

 {{
 TODO FOOTNOTE `if(<var-def>; <condition>)` is a recent C++ addition that allows for the creation of `if`-block scoped variables that are used within the condition.
 The best way to understand the syntax here is to consider the similar `for` syntax `for(<var-def>; <condition>; <increment>)`.
 The `var-def` section behaves similarly in both keywords.
 }}

 {{
 TODO FOOTNOTE Our use here of `typeid()` will require run time type information.
 It is the opinion of the authors that built in run time type information is not a notable burden if used appropriately, especially for smaller teams.
-It's also useful as a conventional way to communicate ideas, hence our use of it here.
+And in this case it is also useful as a conventional way to communicate ideas, hence our use of it here.
 Any reflection system that can provide a unique ID for a type will suffice for the purposes of this book, feel free to use a custom one.
 }}

-This function is a relatively standard pattern of find, make it not extant, and return by using the iterator to prevent duplicate lookups while allowing us to check for existence.
+This function is a relatively standard pattern of find, make if not extant, and return by using the iterator to prevent duplicate lookups while allowing us to check for existence.
 We use the hashcode of the component type as the key, and we use a shared pointer for safety and simplicity.
-Note that we return the exact type of the component manager, even if we have to downcast it, this is so the *user* can use the type specific `ComponentManager` interface allowing convient direct access to the component values.
+Note that we return the exact type of the component manager, even if we have to downcast it, this is so the *user* can use the type specific `ComponentManager` interface allowing convenient direct access to the component values.

 ```c++
 /*** USER CODE ***/